liudonghua123/dart-pad-docker/README.md

 ```

+**Updated: You can use standalone version of dart-pad NOW, see `docker-compose-standalone.yml.sample` for more details.
+In this way, you can only expose ONE endpoint.**

 ## Next work

 - [x] Add README.md for documentation.
-- [ ] Rewrite to only expose ONE endpoint.
+- [x] Rewrite to only expose ONE endpoint.

 ## License